Bari Nizami

-Bari Nizami was a lyricist from West Punjab (Pakistani Punjab).
+Bari Nizami (Note: Punjabi: بری نظامی) was a lyricist from Punjab, Pakistan.

 Nusrat Fateh Ali Khan, Attaullah Khan Esakhelvi, Noor Jehan and Ghulam Ali sang his qawwalis and songs.

 Life

-Barri Nizami (Birth Name: Sheikh Muhammad Safeer son of Sheikh Ghulam Muhammad) was born on 26 December 1946 in Gojra in British Punjab.
-Gojra now falls under Toba Tek Singh District of West Punjab (Pakistani Punjab).
+Barri Nizami (Birth Name: Sheikh Muhammad Safeer son of Sheikh Ghulam Muhammad) was born on 26 December 1946 in Gojra in Punjab, now in Toba Tek Singh District of Punjab, Pakistan.

 He had become friends with Nusrat Fateh Ali Khan.

 Death

 He died on 14 May 1998 due to lack of money for his treatment, as he was very poor.

 Bari Nizami songs by Nusrat Fateh Ali Khan

 His most popular lyrics sung by the legend of Qawwali, Ustad Nusrat Fateh Ali Khan are below: